jdeck88/T3/README.md

 T3 currently has two intended outputs: 1) development of a python package and 2) development of a virtual machine (VM) image which containing a pre-built Linux based environment available through CyVerse Atmosphere.

-The following steps are available in the process.py script:

 ```
 usage: process.py [-h]